 The P11D(b) form is your employer’s Class 1A National Insurance return.
 This document calculates the total Class 1A National Insurance due on all employee benefits.
 It summarises information from all P11D forms submitted.

 The P11D(b) employer declaration must include the total cash equivalent of benefits.
 Employers multiply this figure by the current Class 1A rate.
-For 2024-25, the rate remains at 13.8%.
+For 2025-26, the Class 1A NIC rate is 15% following the Autumn Budget 2024 changes to employer National Insurance.

 P11D(b) Calculation Process